SourceSage/frontend-engineering/README.md

 evaluates to `7`.

 ## 5-minute Challenge
-* Code up a "Like" button similar to that of Facebook.
+* Code up a "Like" button similar to that of Facebook, in a declarative style.
+Be explicit about the states that the component could take, and how the UI should render for any given state.
+You should probably use React.

-## 10-15-minute Challenge
+## 10~15-minute Challenge
 * Suppose you have to make API calls to 2 endpoints `/posts`, and `/comments`.
 In order to get the full `comments` for a `post`, you need to supply the `/comments` endpoint with a `comment_id` in `POST` JSON body, which you can get from `post` data returned from the `/posts` endpoint.
 The data returned from `/posts` looks like this
 ```javascript
 {